juanlao7/AEAPI/en/goals.md

 # Reaching goals

-Our association was born with several purposes:
+Our association was created with several purposes:

 * Protect the interests of its members in the field of the administration of Industrial Property (IP) rights, including:
   * represent the members both nationally and internationally before other associations,